• Home

 How Many Days Do You Need In Acadia?

-I alway suggest three days in Acadia, which will allow you enough time to see a lot inside the park, and also experience the surrounding towns, if you’d like.
+I often suggest three days in Acadia, which will allow you enough time to see a lot inside the park, and also experience the surrounding towns, if you’d like.
 But the nice thing about Acadia is that you can also see the highlights in a day, as long as you have good weather.

 Acadia is a bit secluded in Maine, so that’s another reason I suggest you spend about three nights there, which makes your drive there worth while.
 I’ll get more into this below.